-Speeding, distracted driving, disobeying traffic signals and not yielding are the leading causes of traffic crashes, injuries and deaths.
+Speeding, distracted driving, disobeying traffic signals and failure to stop for people walking are the leading causes of traffic crashes, injuries and deaths.
 These behaviors are rampant in Chicago.

 Cities that enforce traffic laws more consistently experience significantly fewer traffic crashes and fatalities.